weishenqi/PFTR/README.md

 ## Reproducing the simulation

-Read `configs/paper.yaml`, tune the ADMM, federated, and single-client parameter grids with the functions in `pftr.tuning_*`, then pass the selected parameter dictionaries to `run_sample_size_experiment` or `run_privacy_sensitivity`.

-The final design generates `A0` and all `B_k` once.
-Every replication regenerates only `X`, `E`, and `Y`, and all methods within a replication use the same data.
-Figure 2 compares non-private federated, private federated, single-client two-stage, and ADMM initialization.
-Figure 3 uses the same `K=5`, heterogeneity ratio `0.5`, and fixed-truth design at `n_k=250`.
+The simulation module contains the implementations of the proposed personalized federated tensor regression method and the competing methods used in the paper, including the non-private federated estimator, single-client two-stage estimator, and ADMM-based baseline.

+The main experimental routines are:

+* `run_sample_size_experiment`: evaluates estimation performance under different client sample sizes.
+* `run_privacy_sensitivity`: evaluates the effect of differential privacy on estimation performance.

+Within each replication, all methods are evaluated on the same generated data to ensure a fair comparison.
+The simulation settings correspond to those used for Figure 2 and Figure 3 in the paper.

 ## Reproducing the ADHD-200 analysis